X

 Pricing Information

-CM Murray LLP is a specialist employment and partnership law firm with a particular focus on international issues.
-We have market-leading expertise in the areas of crossover between employment and partnership law, particularly in cross-border disputes and structures, representing very senior executives and multi-national employers.
+CM Murray LLP is a specialist employment, partnership and regulatory law firm with a particular focus on international issues.
+We have market-leading expertise in the areas of crossover between employment, partnership and regulatory law, particularly in cross-border disputes and structures, representing very senior individuals and multi-national employers.
 We pride ourselves on providing a personalised and tailored service for all of our clients and all matters will be led by a partner or senior lawyer.
 Our priority is to ensure that our clients receive the best advice and support, not just on their legal position but also on the strategy and commercial realities.
-We do not advise on issues relating to tax, accounting, pensions, immigration, regulatory issues or share options or rights; nor do we advise on foreign law issues.
+We do not advise on issues relating to tax, accounting, pensions, immigration or share options or rights; nor do we advise on foreign law issues.

 It is unusual for CM Murray to advise clients on bringing or defending claims for wrongful or unfair dismissal which do not also involve other high risk and high value features such as discrimination, whistleblowing or cross-border issues.
 In addition, the majority of our clients want to avoid litigation as far as possible.
 Since our aim is to ensure the best outcome tailored to the needs of each of our clients, many of the matters on which we work do not proceed all the way to a final hearing.